DannyArends/CTLmapping/doc/joss/2016/paper.md

 users to quickly and effiently re-analyse previous (R/)QTL experiments.
 Additional advantages of close integration with R/qtl are the many input formats supported by R/qtl, and access to all plot and helper functions provided by R/qtl.

-To increase the reach of our method, we have integrated CTL into GeneNetwork (GN) a free and open source (FOSS) framework for web-based genetics that can be deployed anywhere [@Sloan:2016].
+To increase the reach of our method, we have integrated CTL into GeneNetwork (GN) a FOSS framework for web-based genetics that can be deployed anywhere [@Sloan:2016].
 This allows results from CTL mapping to be interactively explored using the familiar GeneNetwork web interface.
 Additionally results from CTL mapping can be visualized by plotting routines provided by the R package, however results can also be exported to external tools (such as Cytoscape [@Cytoscape:2003]) for visualization and interactive exploration.